JITES/ondemand-image-resize/README.md

 chmod +x ./script/npm.install.sh
 ```
 ### Execute a sample request
-If developer is using VSCODE, we can use REST/resize.http file to make sample request.
+If developer is using VSCODE with REST client plugin, we can use REST/resize.http file to make sample request.

 ### Assumptions
 - User will make a GET call to api.domain.com/timer?url=valid-cdn-link&height=100&width=100